 Victims of bites and near attacks can suffer from PTSD for weeks, months, years, and in serious cases for the rest of their lives.

 Here are 5 steps that can help prevent or stop an attack or dog bite from continuing or happening in the first place:

-- Don't let the situation happen: Self-awareness and paying attention to your surroundings is very important in all situations and environments.
-Often times, people distracted by their cell phones are unaware of the world around them.
+- Don’t let the situation happen: Self-awareness and paying attention to your surroundings are very important in all situations and environments.
+Oftentimes, people distracted by their cell phones are unaware of the world around them.
 Coming face to face with a dog that is ready to attack can be very scary and dangerous.

 - A stronger line of defense: Fighting back at some point may be your only option.
 At some point, the dog may have a solid grip on you which increases their confidence in taking down their prey – you.
 This is where it can become very dangerous and potentially deadly.
 Pepper spray, weapons of any sort, hard items you can hit the dog with – aim for the head and legs/joints to throw the dog off balance and hopefully injure it temporarily to offer you a chance for escape.

-- Doing whatever it takes to survive: If you are injured and the dog is showing no signs of stopping, if playing dead does not work, it's time to do anything you can to stop the dog.
+- Doing whatever it takes to survive: If you are injured and the dog is showing no signs of stopping, and playing dead does not work, it is time to do anything you can to stop the dog.